azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 people could be engaged for testing the actual end user effects of changes before deploying them broadly.
 Also, you can choose to retain the staging setup or just re-create a fresh one for each major policy change.

-You can validate health of Org policy for mandatory configurations using below command.
-You can review the failed check and follow the remedy suggested.
+Also its recommended to validate health of Org policy for mandatory configurations using below command on regular interval.
+You can review the failed check and follow the remedy suggested. (**Note:** This command is available from AzSK version 3.4.0 and above)

 ```PowerShell
 Get-AzSKOrganizationPolicyStatus -SubscriptionId <SubscriptionId> `